Intent: How we aim to grow scientists

 Language for learning

 Time should be taken to identify and teach the specialist vocabulary associated with each topic (bank of key words for each topic in every year group to be taken from the planning matrices document at https://www.ase.org.uk/resources/plan-matrices).
-Teachers can also refer to each unit’s front sheet for relevant vocabulary.
+The relevant vocabularly will also be included on the schema for each unit.
 Teachers should refer to our Vocabulary Progression document to ensure progression throughout the school.

-Vocabulary should be displayed on a working wall/Vocab wall in all classrooms; and, in KS2, form part of a title page in exercise books at the start of each unit of work.
+Vocabulary should be displayed on a working wall/Vocab wall in all classrooms; and, in KS2 and form part of the schema and knowledge organiser in exercise books at the start of each unit of work.
 Teachers should further embed vocabulary using definitions, images and actions to teach, practise and aid recall from memory.
-This vocabulary practice should form part of a retrevial quiz at the start of each lesson to aid and promote retention.
+This vocabulary should form part of a retrevial quiz at the start of each lesson to aid and promote retention.